Your area Not set — showing everywhere

 Not addressed

-Haven Eaton, Woody Emmons, Ellie Gaw, and Sebastian Ibarguen
+Haven Eaton, Woody Emmons, Ellie Gaw, Sebastian Ibarguen, and Heidi Emmons

 Partial

-The students proposed a three-month pilot project to use the Transfer Station as a food waste collection point.
-They outlined a plan involving educational signage and collection tubs to transport waste to Willoughby Ridge Farm for composting.
+The students presented a proposal for a three-month food composting pilot project at the Transfer Station.
+They outlined a plan to collect food waste using collection tubs and signage, which would then be transported to Willoughby Ridge Farm for processing.
 Key concern

 Board response